scalameta/scalafmt/docs/installation.md

   formatted.
 - `scalafmtSbt`: Format `*.sbt` and `project/*.scala` files.
 - `scalafmtSbtCheck`: Check if the files have been formatted by `scalafmtSbt`.
-- `scalafmtOnly`: Format a single given file.
-- `scalafmtAll`: Execute the scalafmt task for all configurations in which it is enabled.
-(By default this means the Compile and Test configurations.)
-  (available as of v2.0.0-RC5)
+- `scalafmtOnly <file>...`: Format specified files listed.
-- `scalafmtCheckAll`: Execute the scalafmtCheck task for all configurations in which it is enabled.
-(By default this means the Compile and Test configurations.) (available as of v2.0.0-RC5)
+- `scalafmtAll` or `scalafmtCheckAll`: Execute the `scalafmt` or `scalafmtCheck` task for all configurations in which it is enabled (since v2.0.0-RC5)

-### Customize configuration location
+### Settings

 - `scalafmtConfig: File`: The location of the `.scalafmt.conf` configuration file.
 Defaults to the `.scalafmt.conf` file at the root of the project.

-### Format on compile

 - `scalafmtOnCompile: Boolean`: Defines if the sbt-scalafmt should run scalafmt on compile.
 Default `false`.

-> ⚠️ This option is **discouraged** since it messes up undo buffers in the
-> editor and it slows down compilation.
-It is recommended to use "format on
-> save" in the editor instead.
+  - ⚠️ This option is **discouraged** since it messes up undo buffers in the editor and it slows down compilation.
+It is recommended to use "format on save" in the editor instead.

 ### Enable IntegrationTest

+> Unnecessary since v2.4.4.

 The sbt plugin is enabled by default for the Test and Compile configurations.
 Use `scalafmtConfigSettings` to enable the plugin for integration tests and then